michaljerabek/Crown-Control/README.md

     - `ALT` — active pane
 6. Resize panes

+*Note: This behavior will probably change to support more then two panes.*

 ### Turn: Numbers

 If the cursor(s) is on any number, you can increase or decrease it by a value based on the context (unit).
-(I'm not sure if this is a good thing.)

 Available options: